Welcome to LOGGIA

 Investigating community wellbeing

 Feeling well together!
 Wellbeing is not only a property of the individual, but it may emerge from the encounters between individuals and between individuals, places and archaeology.
-LOGGIA’s main focus is to investigate the link between community wellbeing and archaeology.
+LOGGIA’s main focus was to investigate the link between community wellbeing and archaeology.

 Focusing on the Mediterranean